PemphoNkhoma/what-i-learned/README.md

 17/03/2026

-How classical encryption algorithms work
+How classical encryption algorithms work.
-How modular arithmetic is used in cryptography
+How modular arithmetic is used in cryptography.
-Why small key spaces make ciphers vulnerable
+Why small key spaces make ciphers vulnerable.
-How brute force attacks work
+How brute force attacks work.
 How the Caesar Cipher actually works and why it’s called a substitution cipher.
 How to shift letters using Python and wrap around the alphabet with modular math.
 The difference between encrypting and decrypting a message.